muhammad-fiaz/zon.zig/docs/index.md

     title: Pretty Print
     details: Configurable output formatting with custom indentation levels or compact output.
   - icon: ⚡
-    title: Pure Zig
+    title: Custom Parser
-    details: No dependencies on Zig compiler internals.
+    details: Does NOT depend on std.zig.Ast or compiler internals.
 Cross-platform with Windows, Linux, and macOS support.
 ---

 ## Quick Start